 2. Roof Accessibility and Pitch

 Steep roofs, multiple stories, and difficult access increase labor costs substantially.
-Standard pitch roofs with easy access keep costs at the lower end of estimates.
-Steep or complex rooflines can double labor costs due to safety requirements and slower work pace.
+Steep or complex rooflines can double labor costs due to safety gear, longer setup, and slower working conditions.

 3. Flashing Material Choice